-Iluka is home to NSW’s largest remaining seaside rainforest, part of the Gondwana Rainforests of Australia World Heritage Area.
-Wander under a canopy of prehistoric trees on the Iluka Rainforest walking track.
-The 2.6km walk takes you out to the stunning Iluka Bluff lookout, the perfect place for whale watching between May and November.
+This pocket of the state is home to NSW’s largest remaining seaside rainforest, the Iluka Nature Reserve, part of the Gondwana Rainforests of Australia World Heritage area that preserves the planet’s oldest flora.
+Needless to say, it offers ample opportunities for outdoor adventures.
+Wander under a canopy of prehistoric trees on the Iluka Rainforest walking track, a 2.6km trail that navigates to the Iluka Bluff lookout, the perfect place for spotting dolphins year round and for whale watching between May and November.

 The Iluka Nature Reserve is not just about land-based expeditions – you can also enjoy epic boating, fishing and surfing here.
 Hire kayaks and stand-up paddleboards from AAA Kayak Tours and explore the river, your journey offering the unexpected bonus of being able to swim with wild dolphins.
 Clarence River Ferries hosts scenic cruises and a passenger service to Yamba, with more dolphins likely to follow in your wake.

 This bountiful marine environment equates to delicious dinners, with local specialties including juicy Yamba prawns.
 Head to the Clarence River Fishermen’s Co-op on Queen Street to pick up a few of these oh-so-tasty crustaceans as well as ocean bugs, whole salmon and snapper, lobster, clams and roe.

 Iluka is blessed with sandy coves, among them the long and lovely Bluff Beach, sheltered from southerly swells by the Iluka Bluff.
 Waterside picnic tables adorn the southern end of the stretch, from where you can ascend to the Bluff Lookout (ideal for spotting migrating whales) and also find the start of the Iluka Rainforest track.